Cordova & Fernós Internship Program

 As a Puerto Rican college student, you have a tremendous opportunity to help lead your government to a stronger future.
 Work closely with your peers in the United States Congress, Federal Agencies and non-governmental organizations in Washington, D.C. as part of an immersive program that’s tailored to you and your goals.

-In partnership with the Puerto Rican government and private sector companies, this program allows student interns to see first-hand the complex issues facing today’s policy decision makers.
+For 30-years, the Office of Legislative Services of Puerto Rico and The Washington Center have delivered this program which allows student interns to see first-hand the complex issues facing today’s policy decision makers.

 Eligibility